Table of Contents

 Finally, you should consider selecting both a primary and a contingent beneficiary.
 After your death, your primary beneficiary will receive the death benefit if they are alive and can be located.
 However, suppose your primary beneficiary is either dead or unable to be contacted.
 In that case, your contingent beneficiary will receive the death benefit from your life insurance policy.

-If you are satisfied with the policy offer and are ready to agree to its terms, the final steps in the process are to accept the policy offer from your insurance company and to make your first premium payment.
+If you are satisfied with the policy offer and are ready to agree to its terms, the final steps in the process are to accept the policy offer from your insurance company and to make your first life insurance premium payment.
 Your life insurance policy will not be in force until you do both.
 Simply receiving a policy offer doesn't mean you automatically have coverage.
+Keep in mind that you do have a grace period, also known as a "free look period," to evaluate your policy without having any financial obligations.

 7. Tell Your Beneficiaries About Your Life Insurance Policy